 What is a mortgage forbearance agreement?

 Forbearance doesn’t mean that you’re off the hook for the missed or reduced payments — you’ll still owe the amount you missed at a later date, usually when when the forbearance period ends.
-During the pandemic, borrowers who have a government-backed loan are allowed to request a forbearance period of 180 days (six months), as well as an additional 180-day forbearance after that initial six-month period.
+During the pandemic, borrowers who have a government-backed loan are allowed to request up to 15 months of forbearance.
+The first period lasts 180 days, and borrowers must request extensions for additional time.
 Many other mortgage lenders have offered relief options, including extended forbearance periods and payment plans for when the borrower resumes regular and catch-up payments.

 How mortgage forbearance works